-A Comprehensive List of Halal Food and Haram Food.
+A Comprehensive List of Halal Foods and Haram Foods

-Looking for a list of the top halal and haram food?
+Looking for a list of halal foods and haram foods?
 Look no further than this list.

-We have created this resources to be the go to list when you want to check if a food is halal or haram.
+We have created these resources to be the go-to list when you want to check if a food is halal or haram.

 As a Muslim, it is important to understand the concept of halal and haram food.
 Halal refers to food that is permissible according to Islamic law, while haram refers to food that is forbidden.